Women's Ministries Directors

 Rebecca Turner became editorial assistant in August 2016 following her position as administrative assistant to Heather-Dawn Small which began in February 2012.
 Prior to this, she worked for vice presidents at the General Conference of Seventh-day Adventists for more than twenty-one years.

-Educated in English writing, journalism, and elementary education, Rebecca created the first women’s ministries newsletter in 1991, simply because her office was situated close to Rose Otis, director of the office of women's ministries—and because Rebecca was willing to help.
+Educated in English literature and composition, journalism, and elementary education, Rebecca created the first women’s ministries newsletter in 1991, simply because her office was situated close to Rose Otis, then director of the office of women's ministries—and because Rebecca was willing to help.
 She finds it incredible that one of her responsibilities now is producing Mosaic, the women's ministries newsletter.

 Women's Ministries Directors